-This project was a part of my UX Design Foundations course through Yellowbrick x Parsons.
-M/Body is a local business and was not involved with the process and it is not implemented.
+This project is a concept for my UX Design Foundations course through Yellowbrick x Parsons.

 • No designated home screen